GovTechSG/ship-hats-migration/pipeline-templates.md

 ## List of Templates

-This section provides a high level of overview of templates to expect for migrating to SHIP-HATS 2.0 to help the agencies plan while the procurement is in progress.
+This section provides a high level of overview of templates to expect for migrating to SHIP-HATS 2.0 to help the agencies plan the migration.

 We will update the link to templates after SHIP-HATS 2.0 is ready.
 You can bookmark this page as we will update details on existing and upcoming templates regularly.